Matching You with the Best Housing Placement

 No student will share a bedroom with more than one other DIS student, and we will limit the number of students who can gather together in common areas (kitchens, bathrooms, laundry rooms, etc.).
 Students can request a single room in their housing application, and requests will be considered based on several factors with priority for students with health conditions that make them at increased risk for COVID-19, as well as students with disability accommodations and home university policy.

-4. For Spring 2021, DIS will accept specific roommate requests (one request per student) – be sure that you and your roommate both request each other on the last page of the DIS Housing Application.
+4. For Fall 2021, DIS will accept specific roommate requests (one request per student) – be sure that you and your roommate both request each other on the last page of the DIS Housing Application.

 5. Specific housing accommodations are made on a case-by-case basis.